Inilahsk/AIND/README.md

 # AIND
-AI nano degree from Udacity
+AI nano degree from Udacity - In Progress